bkconrad/screeps-grafana/README.md

 Memory.stats["room." + room.name + ".energyCapacityAvailable"] = room.energyCapacityAvailable;
 Memory.stats["room." + room.name + ".controllerProgress"] = room.controller.progress;
 ```
-A sample dashboard is already installed that displays these

 All values on the `Memory.stats` object are forwarded to Grafana verbatim.

 ## License